mithrand0/reactive-drop-srcds-guardian/README.md

 - auto install steamcmd, and a game server of choice (optional);
 - automatic restarts of servers;
 - automatic server updates from steam;
 - optimizes the resource class for srcds and steamcmd;
+- automatically remove crashdumps after a week;
 - watchdog:
   * checks for memory leaks, and restarts if needed;
   * checks for servers that are hanging;